JetBrains/kotlin-web-site/pages/docs/reference/collection-ordering.md

 ```
 </div>

-Having the `lengthComparator`, you are able to arrange strings by their length instead of the default alphanumeric order.
+Having the `lengthComparator`, you are able to arrange strings by their length instead of the default lexicographical order.

 A shorter way to define a `Comparator` is the `compareBy()` function from the standard library.
 `compareBy()` takes a lambda function that produces a `Comparable` value from an instance and defines the custom order as the natural order of the produced values.
-With `compareBy()`, the comparator from the example above looks like this:
+With `compareBy()`, the length comparator from the example above looks like this:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">